liliansteven/Foot-Distance-Invariance-Across-Depths/README.md

 # Documentation of Foot Distance Calculation Methods

-This document provides detailed descriptions and mathematical equations for the four methods used to calculate foot distance using the DepthPro model and Mediapipe.
+This detailed descriptions and mathematical equations for the four methods used to calculate foot distance using the DepthPro model and Mediapipe.

 ---